Fellowships, Scholarships, and Financial Aid

 Recent graduates who are employed full-time in public interest positions may qualify for Loyola’s Loan Repayment Assistance Program (LRAP).
 Law students who pursue public interest careers in the area of child and family law are eligible for loan forgiveness after 10 years of full-time employment in public service under the federal College Cost Reduction and Access Act of 2007.
 Detailed information can be found here.
 For a list of additional public service loan forgiveness programs, please visit http://www.finaid.org/loans/forgiveness.phtml.

 Each year the Civitas ChildLaw Center awards a fellowship totaling up to 25% of tuition to a full-time incoming LLM student.
 In exchange for graduate fellowship support, LLM Fellows may be asked to serve as research or teaching assistants, contribute to the Center’s monthly newsletter, assist in conference and event planning, and/or perform administrative tasks.
 Fellowship applicants must apply and be accepted into the LLM in Child and Family Law degree program before a fellowship application will be reviewed.
-To apply, please submit a resume, cover letter and short writing sample no later than August 1 to: LLM Fellowship Committee, Civitas ChildLaw Center, 25 E. Pearson, 11th Fl., Chicago, IL 60611 or e-mail the application to childlaw-center@LUC.edu.
+To apply, please submit a resume, cover letter and short writing sample no later than August 1 to: LLM Fellowship Committee, Civitas ChildLaw Center, 25 E. Pearson, 11th Fl., Chicago, IL 60611 or e-mail the materials to childlaw-center@LUC.edu or email@example.com.